Reimittv/Duper-Kaizo-IronMON/README.md

 Pre-Safari remains virtually unchanged, the only differences are quality of life improvements to make pivoting more enjoyable.

 The major shift happens at the Safari Zone.
-You now engage in Safari 'Recruitment' where you keep your original Pokémon and find a new team member.
+You will now need 2 Pokémon post-safari.
+You may either keep your original team member and add a new one, or find 2 new ones in the Safari.

 Once both Pokémon are ready, a special NPC switches all remaining trainers to doubles battles and adds an extra Pokémon to their team where possible.
 From then on, you'll be playing Super Kaizo Doubles.